 In the first post of 2019, we're delighted to welcome one of our Members to the blog, sharing her experience and tips for navigating repatriation successfully.
-We're also excited because Lindy will be one of the speakers at FIGT's 2019 Conference in Bangkok, so if you haven't already checked out the brilliant lineup of speakers and registered to join us, you can find out more here!
+Lindy will be one of the speakers at FIGT's 2019 Conference in Bangkok, so if you haven't already checked out the brilliant lineup of speakers and registered to join us, you can find out more here!

 Unless you've moved abroad and experienced the return "home," it's impossible to understand the challenges of repatriation.
-Yet, re-entry is actually not that unlike moving to a foreign country.
+Re-entry is actually not that unlike moving to a foreign country.
 But why is going home often so hard?!

 Yet when returning home, the (former) expat is often surprised to find themselves a stranger in their own country.